tonywhatever/deb_build4skippy/README.md

 ```

-After the installation it will be listed using 'aptidude' under "Obsolete and Locally Created Packages".
+After the installation it will be listed using for example 'aptitude' under "Obsolete and Locally Created Packages".

 It doesn't get much simpler to create your very own proper debian-package.